facebook/react-native-website/website/blog/2018-11-01-oss-roadmap.md

 ## ✂️ Lean Core

-Our goal is to reduce the surface area of React Native by removing non-core and unused components.
+Our goal is to [reduce the surface area of React Native](https://github.com/react-native-community/discussions-and-proposals/issues/6) by removing non-core and unused components.
 We'll transfer non-core components to the community to allow it to move faster.
 The reduced surface area will make it easier to manage contributions to React Native.

-`WebView` is an example of a component that we transferred to the community.
+[`WebView`](https://github.com/react-native-community/discussions-and-proposals/blob/master/proposals/0001-webview.md) is an example of a component that we transferred to the community.
 We are working on a workflow that will allow internal teams to continue using these components after we remove them from the repository.
-We have identified [dozens more components](https://github.com/react-native-community/discussions-and-proposals/issues/6) that we'll that we'll give ownership of to the community.
+We have identified [dozens more components](https://github.com/react-native-community/discussions-and-proposals/issues/6) that we'll give ownership of to the community.

 ## 🎁 Open Sourcing Internals and 🛠Updated Tooling